ralphman1/AlphaTrade-Engine/README.md

-# 🚀 Hunter: Advanced Rule-Based Crypto Trading Bot
+# 🚀 Hunter: The Autonomous Crypto Trader

 Hunter is a quant level crypto trading bot executing real on-chain trades with live PnL, smart token scanning, sentiment scoring, microstructure analysis, and adaptive risk control.
 Uses weighted multi-factor analysis and heuristic algorithms for intelligent decision-making.
 Updated in real time.
 If you find this project useful, drop a ⭐️ to support it.